kodeFant/driftercode.com/content/blog/http-requests-from-elm-to-ihp/index.md

 npm start gen-types
 ```

-Elm complain a bit not, so let's do some stuff to fix that.
+The Elm code will not compile now, because we need to handle the updated Widget type.

 ## Add widget to

-Let's first create the file `/elm/Api/Http.elm`.
+Let's first create the file `/elm/Api/Http.elm` for a place to make http requests.

 ```bash
 touch elm/Api/Http.elm